-And so, the Buddhism is not some knowledge or some philosophy-something to talk about.
+And so, Buddhism is not some knowledge or some philosophy-something to talk about.

 Buddhism is for yourself.
-And to study Buddhism is to help you yourself in its true sense.
-So all the teaching is just within yourselves, not without.
+And, to study Buddhism is to help you yourself in its true sense.
+So, all the teaching is just within yourselves, not without.
 The spirit that started Buddhism is the spirit to solve everything as your own problem.
-That is how to study Buddhism, as Dōgen-zenji says: "To study Buddhism is to study yourself."
-It-from beginning to end, it is study of our life.
-No one help you.
-If you expect someone's help, it means you have-you lost your step, and you lost your true mind.
+That is how to study Buddhism, as Dogen Zenji says: "To study Buddhism is to study yourself."
+From beginning to end, it is the study of our life.
+No one helps you.
+If you expect someone's help, it means you lost your step, and you lost your true mind.

 [Section 15, cont.]
-The Buddha have received and kept the Triple Refuge, the three collective pure precepts, and the ten grave prohibitions.
-[Repeats.]
-The Buddha have received-the Buddhas-excuse me-the Buddhas has-have received and kept the Triple Refuge, and the three collective pure precepts, and then the ten grave prohibitions.
+The buddhas have received and kept the Triple Refuge, the three collective pure precepts, and the ten grave prohibitions.

+The buddhas have received and kept the Triple Refuge, and the three collective pure precepts, and then the ten grave prohibitions.

-To transmit Buddhism is-to receive transmission means to become successor of a Buddhist, you know.
+To receive transmission means to become a successor of a Buddhist.
 So succession of Buddhist life is to receive transmission.
-So, of course, to receive transmission is to receive Triple Refuge, the three collective pure precepts, and the ten grave prohibitions.
+So, of course, to receive transmission is to receive the Triple Refuge, the three collective pure precepts, and the ten grave prohibitions.

-[Section 16] By accepting the precepts, you will attain supreme enlightenment-the indestructible Buddhahood realized or to be realized by the Buddhas of the past, present, and future.
+[Section 16] By accepting the precepts, you will attain supreme enlightenment-the indestructible Buddhahood realized or to be realized by the buddhas of the past, present, and future.
 Would any wise man reject this goal?
-To all living beings, the Buddhas have shown that when they accept the moral precepts, they attain Buddhahood-the rank equal to the Great Enlightenment-that-and that they are truly the children of the Buddha.
+To all living beings, the buddhas have shown that when they accept the moral precepts, they attain Buddhahood-the rank equal to the Great Enlightenment-and that they are truly the children of the Buddha.

-When you become successor of Buddha's life, you are children of Buddha.
+When you become a successor of Buddha's life, you are children of Buddha.